jwiedeman/AnalyticsDoctor/README.md

 ## Structure

-- `frontend/` – A minimal static webpage that submits a domain to the backend and displays the JSON response.
+- `frontend/` – A minimal static webpage that submits a domain and desired page limit to the backend and displays the JSON response.
 - `backend-js/` – A Node.js backend that uses Puppeteer to crawl pages with a real headless browser and detect analytics libraries.